Skip to main content

 Stabilization Payments for Safety Net Providers

-Concerning the creation of the provider stabilization fund within the Colorado healthcare affordability and sustainability enterprise to make provider stabilization payments to eligible safety net providers that serve low-income, uninsured populations in the state, and, in connection therewith, maximizing federal funds to support the operations of the enterprise.
+Concerning the creation of the provider stabilization fund to make provider stabilization payments to eligible safety net providers that serve low-income, uninsured populations in the state, and, in connection therewith, maximizing federal funds to stabilize the health-care safety net and making an appropriation.

 Session: